zellyn/zellyn.github.io/content/resume/index.md

 ## Summary

-I'm an expert at backend distributed systems, micro-services, Go, and Developer Experience, looking for a role with impact, where I can help bring clarity and success to your complex projects.
+I'm an expert at backend distributed systems, micro-services, Go, and Developer Experience.
+I am looking for a role with impact, where I can help bring clarity and success to your complex projects.

 ## Work Experience